 2. Embrace Advanced Measurement and Attribution Models:

-• Utilize multi-touch attribution models that account for the complex customer journey across different channels and touchpoints.
+• Utilize multi-touch attribution models that account for the complex customer journey across different programmatic advertising channels and touchpoints.

 • Look for AdTech solutions that offer in-depth campaign reporting and analytics, including insights into pipeline progression, lead generation metrics, and revenue attribution.